Dev-Saeed/ROS2_EtherCAT_Servo_Driver/README.md

 This package provides a hardware interface to control a Kinco Servo motor over the EtherCAT protocol in ROS2.
 ---
-It subscribes to velocity commands on the `/cmd_vel` topic and translates them into EtherCAT commands for motor control.
+- *Subscribes to **/cmd_vel** for velocity commands and translates them into EtherCAT commands for motor control.*
+- *Provides services to dynamically set motor parameters such as acceleration, deceleration, and Kvp (velocity proportional gain).*

 ---

 ## Prerequisites

+### SOEM Library Installation

-Before building this package, you need to install the SOEM library to enable EtherCAT communication.
-Follow these steps:
+To enable EtherCAT communication, you need to install the SOEM library:

 ```bash
 # Clone and install SOEM library